rlnB2022/Javascript-Millionaire/README.md

 * CSS 3
 * Javascript

-# Problems Faced
+# Process

+* I love a good challenge.
+So, when I needed a way to store the questions and answers in a database, I welcomed the opportunity to explore and experiment with Firebase/Firestore.

-* Having never used Firebase/Firestorm before, I took it as a challenge.
-(I love learning new things!)
-Reading through the Firestorm docs and walking through the setup process on their website wasn't too difficult.
+* Reading through the Firestore docs and reviewing the setup procedure on their website proved to be fairly straightforward.

-* I had an issue with too many renderings when I implement the Timer component from App.js.
-Instead of counting down from 30 when the game starts and the question is revealed, it began immediately.
-I moved the logic to the Timer component and that helped tremendously.
+* Encountering excessive renderings became an issue when implementing the Timer component from App.js.
+Rather than initiating a countdown from 30 when the game starts and the question is revealed, it began immediately.
+Shifting the logic to the Timer component made a significant improvement in performance.

-* I used SVG images for each question/answer.
-I ran into a problem where the SVGs wouldn't resize to fit the grid.
-I replaced the SVGs with simple borders/border-radius styles applied.
-I understand that the viewbox setting in the SVG might be the culprit.
-I'll have to learn more about using SVGs to understand how to implement something like this in the future.

 # What I learned

 Firestore databases are amazing.
 Coming from a SQL background, a noSQL database with documents wasn’t as difficult as I initially anticipated.
 This was the first project where I learned how to implement React Redux to manage the state of the app.
 Given my work-experience with Flux, adapting and learning was a relatively smooth transition.

-# Takeaways

-This was a really fun project to create.
-I finished working on this project September 26, 2021...late into the night.
-Deployed on Github Pages.

 Thanks for reading!